kaisenlinux/manpages-dev/category/RemoteAdministration/tmux.md

      The following notifications are defined:

+     %client-detached client
+             The client has detached.

      %client-session-changed client session-id name
              The client is now attached to the session with ID session-id, which is named name.

+     %continue pane-id
+             The pane has been continued after being paused (if the pause-after flag is set, see refresh-client -A).

      %exit [reason]
              The tmux client is exiting immediately, either because it is not attached to any session or an error occurred.
 If present, reason describes why the client exited.

+     %extended-output pane-id age ... : value
+             New form of %output sent when the pause-after flag is set.  age is the time in milliseconds for which tmux had buffered the output before it was sent.
+Any subsequent argu‐ ments up until a single ‘:’ are for future use and should be ignored.

      %layout-change window-id window-layout window-visible-layout window-flags
              The layout of a window with ID window-id changed.
 The new layout is window-layout.
 The window's visible layout is window-visible-layout and the window flags are